Glen Campbell - Trivia About America's Rhinestone Cowboy

 However, in early 1965 Brian Wilson began suffering from an anxiety disorder, and Glen filled in during concert performances, playing bass and singing high harmony.
 The Arkansas boy meshed so well with his new surfer buddies, he was invited to play guitar on the Beach Boys' most successful album, Pet Sounds.

 Ultimately, as Glen's career began to flourish, he left the group and Bruce Johnston took his place.
+However, one could make a credible argument that at one time Glen Campbell was an official Beach Boy.

 The Hondells & Glen Campbell Playing Guitar